Scenes7/Dealer-Discord-Bot/README.md

 # Dealer-Discord-Bot
-A Discord bot with a variety of fun games.
+A Discord bot with a variety of fun games built with discord.py

-Initially built with Discord.py.
-Now uses Pycord.